lailalilikp/tidalwavesprediction-lstm/README.md

 Dokumen ini hanya untuk keperluan edukasi dan referensi non-komersial.
 Semua data yang digunakan bersumber dari BMKG Stasiun Meteorologi Maritim Tanjung Perak Surabaya, dengan tetap mematuhi hak penggunaan data sesuai ketentuan yang berlaku.

+## ⚠️ Disclaimer

+The thesis file uploaded in this repository is my personal scientific work as a student.
+This document is for non-commercial educational and reference purposes only.
+All data used is sourced from BMKG Tanjung Perak Maritime Meteorological Station Surabaya, while adhering to the rights to use data in accordance with applicable regulations.